IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Apply GRIZZLY-1787 Patch
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In order for the Dataverse "download as zip" feature to work well with large files without causing ``OutOfMemoryError`` problems on Glassfish 4.1 when fronted with Apache, you should stop Glassfish, with ``asadmin stop-domain domain1``, make a backup of ``glassfish4/glassfish/modules/glassfish-grizzly-extra-all.jar``, replace it with a patched version of ``glassfish-grizzly-extra-all.jar`` downloaded from `here <../_static/installation/files/issues/2180/grizzly-patch/glassfish-grizzly-extra-all.jar>`_ (the md5 is in the `README <../_static/installation/files/issues/2180/grizzly-patch/readme.md>`_), and start Glassfish again with ``asadmin start-domain domain1``.
+In order for the Dataverse "download as zip" feature to work well with large files without causing ``OutOfMemoryError`` problems on Glassfish 4.1 when fronted with Apache, you should stop Glassfish, with ``asadmin stop-domain domain1``, make a backup of ``glassfish4/glassfish/modules/glassfish-grizzly-extra-all.jar``, replace it with a patched version of ``glassfish-grizzly-extra-all.jar`` downloaded from :download:`here </_static/installation/files/issues/2180/grizzly-patch/glassfish-grizzly-extra-all.jar>` (the md5 is in the :download:`README <../_static/installation/files/issues/2180/grizzly-patch/readme.md>`), and start Glassfish again with ``asadmin start-domain domain1``.

 For more background on the patch, please see https://java.net/jira/browse/GRIZZLY-1787 and https://github.com/IQSS/dataverse/issues/2180 and https://github.com/payara/Payara/issues/350